 Understanding the Transition from Hospital to SNF

-A hospital discharge planner will determine if a patient requires a high level of ongoing care that necessitates a short-term stay in a rehab facility for a few days, weeks or even months.
-There, they will be able to receive around-the-clock skilled nursing care (IV therapy, wound care, injections, etc.) as well as rehabilitative services, such as physical therapy, occupational therapy and speech therapy.
-These services are aimed at helping patients recover as much of their physical and functional abilities as possible.
+While the exact offerings may vary slightly from setting to setting, generally a senior will be able to receive around-the-clock skilled nursing care (e.g., IV therapy, wound care, injections) as well as rehabilitative services, such as physical therapy, occupational therapy and speech therapy.
+These services are aimed at helping patients recover as much of their physical, cognitive and functional abilities as possible.

 Such care transitions are critical and often confusing times for patients and their family members.
 A smooth hospital discharge to a quality senior rehabilitation facility will help ensure that recovery goes as quickly and easily as possible.
 An uncomplicated healing process not only allows a senior to return to their familiar home environment to resume their normal day-to-day activities, but also helps minimize care costs and prevent hospital readmissions.
 Currently, Medicare only covers skilled nursing care provided in a certified SNF on a short-term basis.
 After a senior has been recuperating in a skilled nursing facility for 100 days, all costs must be paid for out of pocket.

-There is a lot of information available to help you choose the right skilled nursing facility for yourself or a loved one.
-With such a big decision, it is natural to have a lot of questions and it’s important that you get answers to them.
-You need to be confident that the skilled nursing facility you choose can provide a level of care and therapy that wouldn't be possible to receive at home.
+There is a lot of information available to help you choose the right skilled nursing facility for a short-term rehabilitative stay.
+With such a big decision, it is natural to have a lot of questions.
+Working closely with the hospital discharge planner and contacting local providers for detailed information about their services will ensure that the skilled nursing facility you select can provide a level of care and therapy that wouldn’t be possible in a home setting.

-So, how can you be certain you are choosing the right SNF?
-There are several factors that should guide this decision, such as specific precautions taken to protect patients with dementia and how often family can visit.
-The following questions will help you understand how a rehab facility functions and what your loved one’s stay will be like.
+There are several factors that should guide this decision, such as specific precautions taken to protect patients with dementia and how often family can visit since stays can last anywhere from a few days to a few months.
+The following questions will help you understand how a senior rehab facility functions and what your loved one’s stay will be like.

 What precautions are taken to ensure residents’ safety?

 Patient safety is the top priority in both short-term and long-term care facilities.
-High-quality SNFs recognize that it is their responsibility to provide the safe and caring atmosphere that patients need to thrive.
-When it comes to helping seniors with Alzheimer’s disease and other forms of dementia recuperate, additional safety measures are essential.
-It is crucial that the rehab facility uses an interdisciplinary approach to understanding and accommodating each patient’s unique needs.
+High-quality SNFs recognize that it is their responsibility to provide the safe and caring atmosphere that patients need to recover as fully as possible.
+When it comes to helping seniors with Alzheimer’s disease or other forms of dementia recuperate, additional training and safety measures are essential.
+It is crucial that the subacute rehab facility uses an interdisciplinary approach to understanding and accommodating each patient’s unique needs.

 How involved should family members be during rehab therapy sessions?

-“There is no straightforward answer to this question, because patients are so different and come into our care in different scenarios,” Mullane explains.
+“There is no straightforward answer to this question because patients are so different and come into our care in different scenarios,” Mullane clarifies.
 “Sometimes the patients need support in the beginning so they can get comfortable.
 But other times a patient can get overstimulated or distracted by visitors.”

 What types of therapy does the SNF provide?

-Patient care plans are customized to fit individual needs and may include physical therapy, occupational therapy and speech therapy.
+Patient care plans are customized to fit individual needs and may include physical therapy, occupational therapy and/or speech therapy.
 Physical therapy services address disease or injury through methods such as massage, exercise and heat treatment.
 Occupational therapy helps patients regain the ability to perform activities of daily living (ADLs), such as bathing and dressing, and instrumental activities of daily living (IADLs), such as pushing a shopping cart or cooking dinner.
-Speech therapy generally helps individuals with swallowing issues and speaking clarity.
+Speech therapy generally helps individuals with swallowing issues and verbal communication.
 Together, these therapies help seniors live as independently as possible.

 How does the facility define “progress”?

-Gauging progress is different for every patient and largely depends on the type and severity of medical setback that led to their hospitalization and any other comorbid conditions they may have.
-However, the goal for each patient is to try and get them back to their previous level of ability.
-Signs of improvement include improved health as determined by the medical director and the ability to accomplish activities of daily living (ADLs) independently.
+Gauging progress is different for every patient and largely depends on the type and severity of medical setback they have experienced and any other comorbid conditions they may have.
+However, the goal for each patient is regaining their previous level of ability.
+Signs of improvement include improved health as determined by the medical director and the ability to accomplish activities of daily living independently.

 A quality facility will chart a patient’s progress daily and communicate effectively with family members about their expected recovery time.
-Similarly, the facility should communicate clearly about any decline that they observe in the patient’s health or abilities.
+Similarly, the facility should notify you of any plateaus or declines observed in a loved one’s health or abilities.

 What are the facility’s patient discharge procedures?